-Student WorkProjects
+Projects

-A student workproject is any work created within a specific context.
-At the most basic level, a single studentwork is a collection of media (links, audio, images, video, text, interactive apps, and others) and contextual information describing the work.
+A project is any work created within a specific context.
+At the most basic level, a single student project is a collection of media (links, audio, images, video, text, interactive apps, and others) and contextual information describing the work.
 Examples of work include class work, personal projects, photography, employment projects, research, extracurricular work, and so forth.

 Media

 Media are the containers for pieces of a student work.
 Users create media by providing the content for a specific media type, for example by uploading a file or providing a link to other media on the web (such as youtube, vimeo, Flickr, etc.).
-A single media item is a container for a specific type of content. may be displayed by itself or multiple medias of the same type may be grouped into a media set.
+A single media item is a container for a specific type of content.
+It may be displayed by itself or multiple medias of the same type may be grouped into a media set.

 Media Item